 This, however, opened me up to the world of modding.
 I’ve always been more of a consumer than a creator in this regard, but have acquired quite a taste for it.
 The power to mould a game that’s already appealing to be just so is one that’s difficult to overstate.

-When I’m not gaming – or blogging about gaming – I work as a senior software engineer for an online marketing company called dotdigital.
+When I’m not gaming – or blogging about gaming – I work as a senior software engineer for a digital marketing company.
 Software engineering grew out of a hobby; I didn’t study it.
 I graduated with a master’s in Materials Science and Metallurgy from The University of Cambridge, which is useful mostly for the occasional (riveting) conversation.
 My interest in the natural sciences has stayed with me and I spend a decent amount of time reading some of the revelations that continue to come out of the scientific community.

 Other than that, I love to walk.
 I come from the Cotswolds in the UK which, in my opinion, is the most beautiful place in the world.
 Having done a good amount of travelling, I feel quite confident in this assessment!
 Hill walking is a popular pass-time in the Cotswolds and something that my family encouraged.

 Every site owner will have their own favourite combination of technologies.
 Here’s mine.